metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Tampa Bay was fortunate to cover.

-In the first quarter alone, Mario Addison has made a few impact plays.
+In the first quarter alone, Mario Addison has made a few impact plays, though none of those plays amounted to hits on the quarterback.

 ***